NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 NC State Stats and Trends

-- In NC State's 10 games this year, it has six wins against the spread.

-- The Wolf Pack have covered the spread twice this season when favored by 11.5 points or more (in three chances).
+- The Wolf Pack have been favored by 11.5 points or more three times this season and have covered the spread in two of them.

-- NC State has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).
+- NC State's games this year have hit the over on five of 10 set point totals (50%).

-- NC State is 6-3 against the spread and 7-2 overall this season when the team notches more than 24.4 points.
+- NC State is 6-3 against the spread and 7-2 overall in games when it records more than 24.4 points.

-- In games that NC State piles up over 323.3 yards, the team is 6-4 against the spread and 7-3 overall.
+- NC State is 6-4 against the spread and 7-3 overall when the team amasses more than 323.3 yards.

-- The Wolf Pack have turned the ball over four more times (10 total) than the Orange have forced a turnover (6) this season.
+- This year, the Wolf Pack have turned the ball over 10 times, four more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.